Yakov Ganetsky: Arrest and execution

 Hanecki was arrested on 18 July 1937, along with his wife, Giza, and son, Stanislav.
-Police who raided his apartment (in the "House on the Embankment", 2, Serafimovicha Street, apartment 10) found a wealth of banned literature, written by communists who had since fallen foul of the Stalin regime, but no money, despite the vast sums that Hanecki had handled on behalf of the regime.
-He was accused of maintaining contact with Polish and German intelligence during trade visits to those countries.
-He stubbornly and courageously refused to confess, despite appalling torture, and despite being confronted in prison with others, including Adolf Warski, who had given in under interrogation and incriminated him.
+Police who raided his apartment (in the "House on the Embankment", 2, Serafimovicha Street, apartment 10) found a wealth of banned literature, written by communists who had since fallen foul of the Stalin regime, such as Leon Trotsky and Nikolai Bukharin.
+He was accused of having an unauthorized meeting with Polish military intelligence during a September 1933 trip to retrieve a Lenin archive, as well as having been a German spy.
+He refused to confess, despite torture, and despite being confronted in prison with others, including Adolf Warski, who had given in under interrogation and incriminated him.
 His case was referred to Stalin, who wrote the single word 'liquidate' by his name.
-Hanecki was sentenced to death after a 15 minute trial on 26 November 1937, and executed the same day.
-His wife and son were also shot to death.
+Hanecki was sentenced to death after a 15-minute trial on 26 November 1937, during which his assistant, Petermeier, testified that he had travelled to Berlin at Hanecki's instruction to collect German marks from a Mr. Senior.
+He was executed the same day.
+His wife and son were also shot.